MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ### Placement based on memory and CPU core cost

-Because the sorter in this example has an `Ascending` order, Fleet prefers clusters with lower memory and CPU core costs.
+Because the sorter in this example has an `Ascending` order, Kubernetes Fleet prefers clusters with lower memory and CPU core costs.
 The cluster with the lowest memory and CPU core cost receives a weight of 20, and the cluster with the highest receives a weight of 0.
 Other clusters receive proportional weights calculated via the weight calculation formula.

 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1